feelinglovelynow/ace-graph-database/README.md

     * 2FA + Authy Support
     * AceUser > email > passwordless
 1. Test relationship props update + guidance
+1. No uid or _uid as prop name
+1. No more embedded functions (so I stop creating the same fn multiple times)
+1. jsdoc returns for each function
+1. jsdoc comment for each prop
 1. App Worker > Ace Durable Object
 1. Batch requests to storage to stay within storage required Maximum count
 1. Comments (param, returns, description, example usage, why) for all index functions